-Disclaimer and Cautions: The Bay Circuit Alliance, as the advocate and promoter of the Bay Circuit Trail, expressly disclaims responsibility for injuries or damages that may arise from using the trail.
-We cannot guarantee the accuracy of maps or completeness of warnings about hazards that may exist.
-Portions of the trail are along reads or train tracks and involve crossing them.
-Users should pay attention to traffic and walk on the shoulder of roads facing traffic, not on the pavement, cross only at designated locations and use extreme care.
-Children and pets need to be closely monitored and under control.
-Bay Circuit Trail maps are indeed for personal use only.
-Reproduction for commercial purposes is prohibited.
-If Bay Circuit fainance
+Disclaimer and Cautions: The Bay Circuit Alliance, as the advocate and premoter of the Bay Circuit Tail, expressly disclaims responsibility for injuries or damages that may arise from using the trail.
+We cannot guarantee the accuracy of maps or completeness of warmings about haspards that may expected that may expect the stail are along repositions and involve consisting that the payment, not on the payment, cross only at designated locations and use extreme case.
+Children and pets meed to be closely monitored and under control.